Technigo/application-remote-boot-camp/README.md

 # Apply for the Technigo Remote Web Boot Camp

-We're so pleased that you're thinking about applying for our Remote Boot Camp!
+We're so pleased that you're thinking about applying for our Remote Web Boot Camp!
 Here you'll find all information about the code introduction and the written application.
 The application is designed to let you try out three of the foundations of the program:

 1. Coding
 2. Knowledge sharing